Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 suspend fun sendEmail(emailArgs: EmailArgs): EmailResult
 ```

-The async-style and suspending style can be easily coverted into one another using the primitives that we've
+The async and suspending styles can be easily converted into one another using the primitives that we've
 already seen.
 For example, `sendEmailAsync` can be implemented via suspending `sendEmail` using
 [`async` coroutine builder](#coroutine-builders):